mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/finance/financial_independence_primer.md

 Compounding can be a powerful ally in your fight to become financially independent.
 We have not yet looked at the scenario where would regularly invest more money, and I think I shall leave that for another day.

 If you have been inspired by the concept, I think you will also enjoy reading "Rich Dad, Poor Dad" by Robert Kiyosaki and "What I Learned Losing A Million Dollars" by Jim Paul.
-For my Dutch readers: Check out [Jong Beleggen, de podcast](https://jongbeleggendepodcast.nl/) for a great introduction on investing!
+For my Dutch readers: Check out [Jong Beleggen, de podcast](https://jongbeleggendepodcast.nl/) for a great introduction to investing!
 You'll probably also find [the Boglehead movement](https://www.bogleheads.org/wiki/Getting_started) to be of interest.
 They use passive investing and compounding as the central force of their ideas on wealth management.

 I hope this has given you insight into why compounding matters.
 Used correctly it can serve as the basis of your financial independence!
 If your investment is high enough and fortune smiles, you could live off of your investments indefinitely!
 This is especially true if you have mastered the art of frugal living.
 It can free your time so you can do what is important, not merely urgent.
 I hope this post has given you some food for thought, and some leads to follow up on them!
 Best of luck, see you next post.